[Article updated December 2016]

-Let us begin by thinking about the various kinds of insult that are out there.
-First, there are, of course, verbal insults, which can be either direct or, more commonly, indirect.
+Insults can be physical, such as punching, slapping, or spitting.
+More usually, they are verbal, whether direct or indirect.
 Examples of indirect verbal insults are jokes and ironic comments, backhanded compliments, mimicry, and false fascination.
-As our eyes and facial expressions can substitute for speech, such things as a cold or constant stare, a false or exaggerated smile, or a raised eyebrow can also count as an indirect verbal insult.
-Then there are much more obviously physical insults such as punching, slapping, or spitting.
+Ocular and facial expressions can substitute for speech; and things like a cold or constant stare, a false or exaggerated smile, or a raised eyebrow can, depending on their intention, also count as indirect verbal insults.

-All of the above involve actively doing something and therefore count as insults of commission.
+All of the above involve actively doing something, and therefore count as insults of commission.
 But insults of omission are equally if not more common.
-Examples of insults of omission are not inviting or including someone, not deferring to his rank, not laughing at his jokes, and studiously avoiding eye contact with him.
+Examples of insults of omission are not inviting or including someone, not deferring to her age or rank, and not responding to her friendly gestures, including basic eye contact.

-So, what is the best way to deal with any or all of these insults?
+So, what is the best way of dealing with all these insults?

-1. Anger.
 This is the weakest possible response, and this for three main reasons.
 First, it shows that we take the insult, and therefore the insulter, seriously.
 Second, it suggests that there is truth in the insult.
-And third, it destabilizes us and causes us pain.
+And third, it upsets and hurts us—which can invite further insults.

-2. Acceptance.
-This may seem like a very weak response, but in many cases it is actually the strongest response of all.
+This may seem like a very weak response, but in many cases is actually the strongest response of all.
 When someone insults us, we ought to consider three things: whether the insult is true, who it came from, and why.
-If the insult is true, the person it came from is reasonable, and his motive is worthy, then the insult is not an insult but a statement of fact and, moreover, one that is potentially very helpful to us.
-Thus it is usually the case that we do not or ought not take offense at our teacher, parent, or best friend.
+If the insult is true or largely true, the person it came form is reasonable, and his motive is worthy, then the insult is not an insult but a statement of fact and, what’s more, one that is potentially very helpful to us.
+Thus, we seldom take offense at our teacher, parent, or best friend.

-3. Returning the insult.
 There are several problems with the put-down, even if it is a very clever one.
 First, it does have to be clever, and, second, it has to occur to us at just the right moment.
-But even if we are as sharp and witty as Oscar Wilde, a clever put-down is unlikely to constitute our best defence.
-You see, the problem with the clever put-down is that, however clever it is, it tends to equalize us with our insulter, raising him up to our level and bringing us down to his.
-This gives him, and therefore his insult, far too much credibility.
-In fact, the clever put-down should only be used amongst friends, and only to add to the merriment of the occasion.
-And it should end with something like a toast or a rub on the shoulder.
-In short, it should only be used for the purpose of humor.
+But even if we are as sharp as Oscar Wilde, a witty put-down is unlikely to be our best defence.
+The problem with the put-down, however witty it may be, is that it tends to equalize us with our insulter, raising him up to our level and bringing us down to his.
+This gives him and his insult far too much credibility.
+The witty put-down should only be used among friends, and only to add to the merriment.
+And it should be followed by something like a toast or a pat on the shoulder.
+In other words, it should only ever be used for humor.

 Humor is an especially effective response for three reasons: it undermines the insult, it brings the audience (if any) on side, and it diffuses the tension of the situation.
 Here is an example of the effective use of humor.
 Cato the Younger, the Roman statesman and stoic philosopher, was pleading a case when his adversary Lentulus spat in his face.
-After wiping off the spittle, Cato said, “I will swear to anyone, Lentulus, that people are wrong to say that you cannot use your mouth.”
+After wiping off the spittle, Cato said, ‘I will sweat to anyone, Lentulus, that people are wrong to say that you cannot use your mouth.’

-Sometimes, it might even be appropriate to exaggerate or add to the insult so as to make a mockery of the insulter and, by extension, of the insult.
-"Ah, if only you had known me better, you would have found greater fault still!"
+Sometimes, it might even be appropriate to exaggerate or add to the insult so as to make a mockery of the insulter and, by extension, the insult: 'Ah, if only had known me better, you would have found greater fault still!'

 In conclusion, we need never take offense at an insult.
 Offense exists not in the insult but in our reaction to it, and our reactions are completely within our control.
 It is unreasonable to expect a boor to be anything but a boor; if we take offense at his bad behaviour, we have only ourselves to blame.

-Acknowledgement: The principal ideas and examples in this blog post came from a reading of the excellent book by William Irvine, A Guide to the Good Life: The Ancient Art of Stoic Joy.
+Acknowledgement: The principal ideas and examples in this chapter are from A Guide to the Good Life: The Ancient Art of Stoic Joy by William Irvine.